(Students complete all the core courses, except MSTEM 900 Capstone before beginning course work in their area of specialization)

 TEM 810: The Global Humanitarian System

 Building on the above introduction, this course will consider in greater depth the humanitarian system as a whole and the resulting tensions.
 In doing so, it will compare and contrast the actions and activities with those found in the commercial and military counterparts that will be found operating alongside the humanitarian logistic network.
-It will, in particular, focus on the issue of the development and maintenance of inter-personal and inter-organisational trust as a critical success factor within the post-disaster response.
+It will, in particular, focus on the issue of the development and maintenance of inter-personal and inter-organizational trust as a critical success factor within the post-disaster response.

 TEM 820: Humanitarian Project Management